-Transcripts are reviewed by the Academics Office at the conclusion of each Fall term, Spring term, and the July J-Term.
+Transcripts are reviewed by the Academics Office at the conclusion of each Fall term, each Spring term, and at the conclusion of the July J-Term.
 Those students who do not demonstrate sufficient academic progress will automatically be placed on Academic Warning during the next term of enrollment.
-If sufficient academic progress is achieved by the student at the end of the warning period, the academic warning status will be removed from the student's academic record.
+If sufficient academic progress is achieved by the student at the end of the warning period, academic warning status will be removed.
 If Satisfactory Academic Progress is not achieved by the end of the warning period, the student may be placed on Academic Suspension.

-When placed on academic warning, the student must consult with the Academics Office to formulate an Academic Plan, which the student will follow in order to correct the issues that may have caused Unsatisfactory Academic Progress.
-The academic plan may include an adjustment to the student's class schedule in order to improve academic performance.
-If a student does not improve his or her academic performance during the warning period, he or she will be required to withdraw from the Seminary (Academic Suspension) f least one term to work toward the resolution of the problems involved.
+When placed on academic warning, a student must conference with the Academics Office to formulate an Academic Plan the student will follow to correct the issues that may have caused Unsatisfactory Academic Progress.
+The action plan may include an adjustment to the student's class schedule in order to improve academic performance.
+If a student does not improve his or her academic performance during the warning period, he or she will be required to withdraw from the Seminary (Academic Suspension) for at least one term to work toward the resolution of the problems involved.

-When a student returns to the Seminary after academic suspension, the student returns on academic probation as he or she corrects any academic transcript issues.
+When a student returns to the Seminary after academic suspension, the student returns on academic warning as he or she corrects any academic transcript issues.